-The Uniform Commercial Code (UCC), adopted by most states, provides that courts may imply a Warranty of merchantability when (1) the seller is the merchant of such goods, and (2) the buyer uses the goods for the ordinary purposes for which such goods are sold.
+The Uniform Commercial Code (UCC), adopted by most states, provides that courts may imply a warranty of merchantability when (1) the seller is the merchant of such goods, and (2) the buyer uses the goods for the ordinary purposes for which such goods are sold.
 Thus, a buyer can sue a seller for breaching the implied warranty by selling goods unfit for their ordinary purpose.
 Again, you expect the flooring material to function as you've expected, anticipated and known commercial flooring material to do.
+If the flooring fails to perform within a short period of time or a reasonable period of time compared to what the normal performance of that type of product is then there would be cause for complaint to determine why.
+The seller of the flooring material may not have known the history of a particular product especially if he sold the product that was specified which may be a product that won't perform.
+You have to make sure any "or equal" products here are actually equal otherwise you may be exposing yourself to liability.